Logo

 Pat Boone returned with a military comedy, All Hands on Deck, a mild hit.

-Pat Boone was one of several names in another remake, State Fair, a box office disappointment.
+Pat Boone was one of several names in another remake, State Fair, which disappointed at the box office.

-Pat Boone had a deal with Fox to make three films at $200,000 a film with his production company.
+Pat Boone had a deal with Fox to make three films at $200,000 each with his production company.

-New management came in at the studio which was unenthusiastic about the picture but because Pat Boone had a pay or play deal, they decided to make it anyway, only with a much shorter budget.
+New management came in at the studio, which was unenthusiastic about the picture but because Pat Boone had a pay or play deal, it was made, but with a much-reduced budget.

-Pat Boone even paid some money out of his own pocket to help complete it.
+Pat Boone paid some money out of his own pocket to help complete it.

 Pat Boone made a comedy in Ireland, Never Put It in Writing, for Allied Artists.